UA-ResearchComputing-HPC/hpc-documentation/docs/index.md

 ## Acknowledgements

-Published research that utilized UA HPC resources should follow our [guidelines](./policies/acknowledgements/) on how to acknowledge us.
+Published research that utilized UArizona HPC resources should follow our [guidelines](./policies/acknowledgements/) on how to acknowledge us.

 If you wish for your research to be featured in our [Results](./results) page, please [contact HPC consult](./support_and_training/consulting_services/) with news of the publication!